webqit/quantum-js/README.md

   count = 10;
   connectedCallback() {
     // Full rendering at connected time
-    // meaning that the querySelector() calls in there are run as normal let [ , reflect ] = this.render();
+    let [ , reflect ] = this.render();

     // Using the Observer API to automatically drive updates into the render function